HIPAA-aware PDF tools. Zero PHI uploads.

 A Business Associate Agreement exists to govern how a third party handles PHI on a covered entity's behalf.
 The HIPAA Privacy Rule defines a business associate as a person or organization that creates, receives, maintains, or transmits protected health information for a function or activity on behalf of a covered entity.

-KeptPDF's architecture means none of those four verbs apply to us.
 When you redact a chart, scrub metadata, or merge two reports, the file is processed entirely inside your browser.
 The JavaScript that does the work is loaded once on the initial page visit; after that, no file content ever returns to our servers.
-We do not create, receive, maintain, or transmit PHI — so the conventional BAA model does not apply.
+Because we don't create, receive, maintain, or transmit your PHI, whether a BAA is required is a call for you and your compliance counsel to make.
+This is an informational summary, not legal advice.
+If your policies require one regardless, we provide a BAA template based on HHS sample provisions for you and your counsel to review and adapt.

 Pricing for practices.